validropxyz/Quip-Node-Auto-Setup/README.md

 ```
 ## 📦 What this script does

-When you run the installer, VALIDROP will:
+When you run the installer:

 🔄 Update Ubuntu system

 🐳 Auto install Docker (if missing)

 📥 Pull Quip Node image

 🚀 Deploy node in Docker container

 🔁 Enable auto-restart on reboot

 📊 Start node logging automatically

 ## 📊 Check node status
 ```
 docker logs -f quip-node